-Furthermore, the bill explicitly prohibits the installation of cameras or visual filming devices in the shower or toilet areas of detention facilities, ensuring the privacy of the children in these sensitive locations.
-These changes aim to enhance the safety and dignity of juveniles in detention while maintaining necessary security protocols.
+Furthermore, the bill explicitly prohibits the installation of cameras or visual filming devices in shower or toilet areas of detention facilities, ensuring privacy for the juveniles in these sensitive locations.
+These changes aim to enhance the safety and dignity of children in detention while maintaining necessary security protocols.

 Statutes affected: introduced version: 32A-2-4